UbuntuDDE/iso-builder/README.md

 ## Building Locally

-As ubuntu cinnamon-remix is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a Debian VM or container.
+As Ubuntu DDE is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a Debian VM or container.
 This prevents messing up your host system too.

 The following example uses Docker and assumes you have Docker correctly installed and set up: